The native Australian possums have traditionally lived in rain forests or in areas with abundant vegetation.

 If you have a possum problem, feel free to call us on 13 14 40 or leave your details in our contact form.

-For more information on possums, visit our possum page.
+For more information on possums, visit our possum page or check out these top ten possum facts.